LinuxCommandLibrary

 -L, --list-all

-List all accepted, pending, and rejected minion keys.
+List all accepted, pending, and rejected minion keys

-Accept a specified minion key by its ID.
+Accept the specified minion key

 -A, --accept-all

-Accept all currently pending minion keys.
+Accept all pending minion keys

 -D, --delete-all